Ontology Schema

 Container is a semantic label.

 A container represents a lightweight, standalone executable package that includes everything needed to run an application.
-It generalizes concepts like ECS Containers, Kubernetes Containers, and Azure Container Instances.
+It generalizes concepts like ECS Containers, Kubernetes Containers, individual containers within Azure Container Groups (AzureContainerInstance), and individual containers within GCP Cloud Run Services (GCPCloudRunServiceContainer) and Jobs (GCPCloudRunJobContainer).

 Field